RCB Allrounder Hits Form Ahead Of IPL 2025, Smashes 53 off 31 Balls In DY Patil T20 - Cricxtasy

-Royal Challengers Bengaluru (RCB) went in for a bidding war with Rajasthan Royals in the Indian Premier League (IPL) 2025 auction in November for the services of Baroda allrounder Krunal Pandya.
+Royal Challengers Bengaluru (RCB) went into a bidding war with Rajasthan Royals (RR) in the Indian Premier League (IPL) 2025 auction for the services of Krunal Pandya.

-Having a base price of INR 2 crore, Rajasthan kept raising the bid to RCB who went all the way to INR 5.75 crore to seal the signature of the Baroda captain.
+Having a base price of INR 2 crore, RR kept raising the bid.
+RCB went all the way to INR 5.75 crore to seal the signature of the Baroda captain.

 The Rajat Patidar-led side will be glad to know that one of their key players is hitting form just ahead of their IPL 2025 opening clash against defending champions Kolkata Knight Riders on March 22.